opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/waf_domain_v1.html.markdown

 * `proxy` - (Required) Specifies whether a proxy is configured.

+* `policy_id` - The policy ID associate with the domain.
+Changing this create a new domain.

 * `sip_header_name` - (Optional) The type of the source IP header.
 This parameter is required only when proxy is set to true.
 The options are as follows: default, cloudflare, akamai, and custom.

 * `sip_header_list` - (Optional) Array of HTTP request header for identifying the real source IP address.
 This parameter is required only when proxy is set to true.